 This document sets forth the third generation of the markup language used to create Frogans slides.
-A Frogans slide is an interactive and highly visual transparency which is part of a Frogans site.
-A Frogans slide is rendered identically by Frogans Player on all enduser devices regardless of the screen size.
-A Frogans slide is either static or generated dynamically by the server hosting the Frogans site.
-This language, based on XML, covers both the format used for FSDL documents, each one describing a Frogans slide, and the format used for FSDL-Request documents, each one being sent conditionally by Frogans Player to the server when the end user navigates to a new Frogans slide.
+Frogans slides are interconnected, free-form pages which make up Frogans sites.
+This language, based on XML, covers both the format used for FSDL documents, each one describing a Frogans slide, and the format used for FSDL-Request documents, each one being sent conditionally by Frogans Player to the server when the end user browses to a new Frogans slide.